Life in a Mission

 • Explain the purpose of the mission system.

-• Describe the impact of Spanish colonization on American Indians.
+• Describe the impact of Spanish colonization on indigenous people in the Americas.

 Photograph of the mission